udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 The ultimate value of assets is achieved through circulation.
 Escrow is a common method of trading assets between untrustworthy individuals.
 The owner of an online store may claim to own any goods.
 The platform does not recognize the credibility of such claims.
 Instead it offers a custodian mechanism that usually holds temporarily assets that are easily deposited by both parties in the transaction, for example, purchases of ordinary merchandise from an e-Mall, the money paid by the buyer does not go directly to the owner of the goods, but goes into the escrow contract first, and then the buyer must confirm the authenticity of the goods after the buyer receives the goods.
 The traditional e-commerce platform basically adopts this kind of mechanism.
 For example, on the localbitcoin.com platform (http://www.localbitcoins.com), the escrowed objects are the commodities to be traded, that is, bitcoin, while the money to buy bitcoin is paid offline.

+5) Staking

+An application may choose to require the users to put in a stake in the system before registering the assets.
+The stake is in the form of in-app currencies or UDAP tokens.
+The stake is used as the collateral in case of malicious behavior.

-For those products that are very expensive, there may be a need for multiple protection mechanisms, for example, a combination of above mechanisms, which prevents possible fraudulent activity during asset trading.
+For those products that are very expensive, the applications may choose to deploy multiple protection layers, for example, a combination of above mechanisms, which prevents possible fraudulent activity during asset trading.
 UDAP provides API for third-party applications to establish a flexible mechanism to ensure the authenticity of assets and to ensure the reliability of the transfer process.

 #### 5.4.
 Identity Management